Early life of Joseph Stalin: Name and aliases

-Rumours of being an Okhrana agent
+Allegations of being an Okhrana agent

 Stalin's apparent ease in escaping from Tsarist persecution and very light sentences led to rumours that he was an Okhrana agent.
 His efforts in 1909 to root out traitors caused much strife within the party; some accused him of doing this deliberately on the orders of the Okhrana.
 The Menshevik Razhden Arsenidze accused Stalin of betraying comrades he did not like to the Okhrana.
-The prominent Bolshevik Stepan Shaumyan directly accused Stalin of being an Okhrana agent in 1916.
+The prominent Bolshevik Stepan Shaumian directly accused Stalin of being an Okhrana agent in 1916.
 According to his personal secretary Olga Shatunovskaya, these opinions were shared by Stanislav Kosior, Iona Yakir and other prominent Bolsheviks.
-The rumours were reinforced by being published in the Soviet Union memoirs of Domenty Vadachkory, who wrote that Stalin used an Okhrana badge (supposedly stolen) to help him escape exile.
+The rumours were reinforced by being published in the Soviet Union memoirs of Domenty Vadachkory, who wrote that Stalin used an Okhrana badge (apparently stolen by him) to help him in his escape from the exile.
 It also appears suspicious that Stalin played down the number of his escapes from prisons and exiles.
 Still there was no hard evidence of Stalin's collaboration with the Okhrana and a few alleged reports from Stalin to the Okhrana published by the media appear to be forgeries.

+Russian historian Roy Medvedev referenced a written statement from an Old Bolshevik, G. Borisov, alleging that Stalin had been an Okhrana agent:

+"Stalin knew that if he was exposed and removed from power, he would be shot like Malinovsky.
+But it was precisely in 1935 that certain documents compromising Stalin came into the hands of some prominent Party and NKVD officials.
+However, Stalin managed to forestall their plans, and they themselves were shot.
+Everything suggests that Stalin, the former Okhrana agent, remained a monarchist at heart: his autocratic predilections, his brutal contempt for revolutionaries, his ignorance of Marxist and socialist doctrine”.

+Medvedev however remained sceptical and argued that Borisov had not provided any supporting evidence for his claim.